 10. There are porn stars, rather former porn stars, who have come out against the porn industry saying they were forced into doing things they never wanted to do and were coerced.
 They are now condemning porn and feminists love to use them as poster children for why all porn is rape.
 How do you feel about this?
-(In my opinion there are horror stories for every profession but as far as I’ve researched it doesn’t seem like rape is incredibly prevalent in porn also shout out to my fiancé who wanted me to ask this he says HI)

 The porn industry now is very different than it used to be, I’ve been told.
 I’ve also been told it’s the same now as it always was.
 When porn became legal, it became regulated.
 This is a good thing for performer safety and also turned the porn industry into another corporatized business as opposed to the rogue entity people still envision it is.
 It’s no Boogie Nights now, we don’t do drugs on set, and we sign consent forms before and after our scenes.
 We have the right to call CUT at any time, and we can consent or decline to work with whatever talent we choose.
 There have been a few rogue porn producers who have been disparaging to talent, but it’s few and far between.
 The bigger production houses are quite careful due to fear of litigation and general concern for performer safety.